 - Directs all state aid right to schools

-In-person visits with legislators: At our first Lobby Day in April 2013, our members came to the State Capitol to talk with legislators about the importance of public education in their communities.
+In-person visits with legislators: At our first Lobby Day in April 2013, our members went to the State Capitol to talk with legislators about the importance of public education in their communities.
 This will be a major focus in our next Lobby Day in Spring 2015.
 We particularly need business owners from small towns and rural areas.
+Please join us to receive updates about this important effort.